Michael Jackson Accuser Wade Robson Suggests MTV Is Making It Harder For Child Abuse Survivors To Come Forward

 Despite the accusations, some continue to honor Jackson’s legacy, including MTV and devoted fans.

-Similarly, while the controversy surrounding Leaving Neverland has caused a backlash against those involved, it has received support from many.
-It recently received five Emmy nominations: outstanding documentary or nonfiction special; outstanding picture editing for a nonfiction program; outstanding sound mixing for a nonfiction program; outstanding directing for a documentary/nonfiction program; and outstanding sound editing for a nonfiction program.
+While the controversy surrounding Leaving Neverland has caused a backlash against those involved, it has received support from many.
+It recently received five Emmy nominations: outstanding documentary or nonfiction special, outstanding picture editing for a nonfiction program, outstanding sound mixing for a nonfiction program, outstanding directing for a documentary/nonfiction program, and outstanding sound editing for a nonfiction program.

 In an interview with IndieWire, Leaving Neverland director Dan Reed revealed he believes that people shouldn’t be hard on Robson and Safechuck’s mothers.